NREL-Sienna/HydroPowerSimulations.jl/docs/src/tutorials/hydro_energy_block.md

     )
 ```

-or the volume capacity of the reservoir
+or the volume level of the reservoir

 ```@repl op_problem
 volume =